torvalds/linux/Documentation/usb/usb-serial.rst

   contains the necessary packages and a simple step-by-step howto.

-  Once connected, you can use Win CE programs like ftpView, Pocket Outlook from the PDA and xcerdisp, synce utilities from the Linux side.
+  Once connected, you can use Win CE programs like ftpView, Pocket Outlook from the PDA and xcerdisp, synce utilities from the GNU/Linux side.

   To use Pocket IE, follow the instructions given at http://www.tekguru.co.uk/EM500/usbtonet.htm to achieve the same thing on Win98.
-Omit the proxy server part; Linux is quite capable of forwarding packets unlike Win98.
+Omit the proxy server part; GNU/Linux is quite capable of forwarding packets unlike Win98.
 Another modification is required at least for the iPAQ - disable autosync by going to the Start/Settings/Connections menu and unchecking the "Automatically synchronize ..." box.
 Go to